-12. Focus On Visual Marketing:
+12. Focus On Visual Marketing

-In online shops, buyers cannot see the physical form of a product.
+In online shops, prospects cannot see a product physically.
 This leaves them with complete reliance on the images you provide.
-This is why you need to be more serious when providing the images of your products.
+This is why you need to be more serious when providing images of your products.

+Include more quality images and avoid using unnecessary text on your WooCommerce store.
 Keep the background of your product photos White and make sure the item gets enough light.

 Short GIFs or 3D images are the latest options that are being used and can be very fruitful in engaging with your customer’s overall idea about your service or products.

-13. Ensure Refund Policy:
+13. Ensure Refund Policy

 Trust and reliability are important when running a WooCommerce store.
-Hence, having a refund, return or exchange policy is important.
+Hence, having a refund, return, or exchange policy is important.

 For example, you may include a 3-day exchange or return policy if not satisfied with the product, and offer a refund in case it is a return.